ahzzano/csgo-veto-ui/README.md

 ## Important APIs
 < to be built >
-## TODO
-1. Build the Backend
-2. Build the Frontend

 ## Acknowledgements
 I would like to thank everyone else who decides to contribute to this repository